NCAR/DART/guide/forward_operator.rst

 that single ensemble member.
 Tasks N+1 and higher are idle during this part of the execution.

-In distribute mode each task computes the expected values for a subset of the observations.
+In distributed mode each task computes the expected values for a subset of the observations.
 The observations are equally distributed round-robin.
 For O observations and T tasks each task gets O/T obs.
 MPI one-sided communication is used to retrieve needed state values from other tasks.